 A. Use Maxient/Behavioral Reporting Form

-B. Contact your Campus Student Affairs Dean or Campus Dean of Academic Affairs
+B. Contact Director of Student Conduct and/or Campus Dean of Academic Affairs

 What Happens to a Behavioral Report Form